 FICO Vs. Vantage

 The FICO score has remained the most widely used credit score for decades.
-FICO has had a monopoly on credit scoring, in fact only in the last 12 years has there even been a competitor.
+FICO has had a monopoly on credit scoring, in fact only in the last decade has there even been a competitor.
 In 2006, Vantage Score Solutions was created by the three major consumer credit bureaus.

 Currently, the Federal Housing Finance Agency (FHFA) requires that lenders use the FICO Mortgage Score when issuing mortgages backed by Fannie Mae or Freddie Mac.